Azure-Samples/storage-blobs-go-quickstart/README.md

 5. Select the **Location** to use for your storage account.
 6. Check **Pin to dashboard** and click **Create** to create your storage account.

-After your storage account is created, it is pinned to the dashboard.
-Click on it to open it.
-Under **Settings**, click **Access keys**.
-Select the primary key and copy to the clipboard, then paste it into a text editor for later use.
+After your storage account is created, it's pinned to the dashboard.
+Select it to open it.
+Under Settings, select **Access keys**.
+Copy and paste the Storage account name and the Key under **key1** into a text editor for later use.

 ## Put the account name and key in environment variables